tgrant06/GradeMaster/README.md

 **Note:** .NET 10 SDK must be installed a Windows based machine.

+### Easy build and setup with included build scripts

+1. Clone the repository or download an archive file from the releases and unpack it (Source Code archive file).
+2. Navigate to the `[Your Path]\GradeMaster\Scripts\Setup` directory.
+3. Open the terminal in this directory.
+4. Paste the `.\CompleteBuildScript.ps1` PowerShell script command in the terminal.
+5. For all the options execute it with the `-h` argument.
+6. Now you can build GradeMaster how you like it.
+7. The output is at the `[Your Path]\GradeMaster\Src\Client\GradeMaster.DektopClient\bin\Publish` directory.

+### Manual build and setup of the Desktop Client

 1. Clone the repository or download an archive file from the releases and unpack it (Source Code archive file).
 2. Navigate to the `[Your Path]\GradeMaster\Src\Client\GradeMaster.DektopClient` directory.
 3. Open the terminal in this directory.